tryton/tryton/doc/index.rst

 Purchase Module
 ###############

-The purchase module define the Purchase model.
+The purchase module defines the Purchase model.

 Purchase